kcaylor/biobib/Readme.md

 2. While I tired to make the `tables.py` structure general and extensible, it's not really well factored, so there is a fair amount of repetition related to cleaning up dataframes and formating of table output.

+3. As of 2021, the biobib includes tables for `Special Appointments` and `Other Professional Activities`.

+4. As of 2021, there is a revised format for external funding that calculates total funding during the review period as well as new funding during the review period.

-3. This effort was inspired by Stuart Sweeney's similar system for generating biobib files using R scripts.
+5. This effort was originally inspired by Stuart Sweeney's similar system for generating biobib files using R scripts.

-4. Pull requests welcome.
+6. Pull requests welcome.